XMAMan/SmallSI/readme.md

 {
   public float Width = 1;
   public float Height = 1;
-  public Vec2D Center = new Vec2D(0,0); //Position from the center from the box public float Angle = 0; //Oriantation around the Z-Aches [0..2PI] }
+  public Vec2D Center = new Vec2D(0,0); //XY-Position from the center from the box public float Angle = 0; //Oriantation around the Z-Axis [0..2PI] }
 ```